SirKettle/super-game/README.md

 # super-game
-A simple JavaScript game using RxJs, ES6 and Canvas
+A simple JavaScript game using RxJs, ES6, React and Canvas

 Objectives:
 * [ ] To master RxJs